JuliaData/JuliaDBMeta.jl/README.md

 ## Grouping

-To group data and apply some summary function to it, use the `@group` macro.
+To group data and apply some summary function to it, use the `@groupby` macro.
 It's just like `@with` but before extracting the data, it groups it.
 The second argument is optional (defaults to `Keys()`) and specifies on which column(s) to group.

 ```julia
 julia> t = table([1,2,1,2], [4,5,6,7], [0.1, 0.2, 0.3,0.4], names = [:x, :y, :z]);